-Although some European countries have bans or partial bans on the use of wild animals in circuses, countries such as France and Germany still have no legislation that would prevent this practice.
+Although some European countries have bans or partial bans on the use of wild animals in circuses, some countries, such as Germany, still have no legislation that would prevent this practice.
 Even where legislation exists, the itinerant nature of circuses makes it extremely difficult to ensure compliance.
 Voluntary circus industry guidelines have been in existence for many years, yet these seem to have done very little to ensure the welfare of wild animals in circuses.

 There is strong and growing public opposition against the use of wild animals in European circuses.